-It was easy to lower the carbs in the recipe.
-I simply switched out the bread with a low carb version.
-Sometimes, I just use a thick slice of tomato in place of muffin.
+It’s easy to lower the carbs in the traditional recipe.
+Simply switch out the bread with a low carb version.
+Or you can just use a thick slice of tomato in place of muffin.
 A grilled slice of eggplant would work too.

 The great thing is that as more people jump on the low carb way of eating, more companies are selling foods that fit the diet.
 I’m hoping one day, low carb will be the standard diet.

 - Place 2-3 inches of water in a deep skillet or saucepan with a drop of vinegar.
 Bring water to a boil then reduce heat to just under boil.

 - Carefully break eggs into hot water and cook until whites are firm.
 Remove with slotted spoon.